rndmorris/Repertoire/README.md

 7. Right click each project (in the order below) and select "Clean and Build"

-  a.
-Repertoire.Shared
+  8. Repertoire.Shared

-  b.
-Repertoire.JavaClient
+  9. Repertoire.JavaClient

-  c.
-Repertoire.WebAPI
+  10. Repertoire.WebAPI

 ___